Martian01/openTeamOneServer/README.md

 The server is smart enough to configure missing information when it starts up.
 There are not many configuration settings to begin with, and every setting can be changed by the administrator.
 However, there is one setting the server cannot guess: the data directory you have chosen in step 1.

-So before you continue with anything, you need to make this directory known to the server.
-This is done by providing the tenant parameter "dataDirectory" and hitting the "Set" button, as shown in the following picture:
+So unless you followed our naming suggestion in step 1, you now need to enter your directory name and hit the "Set" button, as shown in the following picture:

 ![Configuration](images/demo3.png)